Budget for a Baby (Without Going Into Debt)

 Buying the bare necessities of baby gear like a car seat, crib, diaper bag, changing table, baby monitor, and stroller can add up.
 It’s important to think critically about baby costs so you don’t go into debt from unnecessary purchases.

 “Children tend to outgrow clothing quickly, so think of how long everything you’re purchasing will last,” O’Neill says.

-While it is important to buy baby basics with up-to-date safety standards, purchasing from thrift stores and second-hand shops can decrease the impact to your wallet compared to retail prices.
+While it is important to buy baby basics with up-to-date safety standards, purchasing from consignment stores and second-hand shops can decrease the impact on your wallet compared to retail prices.

 “You don’t need the best one out there, just make sure it’s quality, so it won’t fall apart,” Gariano says.
 “Do what makes sense for your budget.”